tochinet/Posit/README.md

-This is a library for posit8 and posit16 support in Arduino.

 ##Posit Library for Arduino

+This is an C/C++ library for posit8 and posit16 floating point arithmetic support in Arduino.

 [Posit Arithmetic](https://posithub.org/docs/Posits4.pdf) was invented by John Gustafson.
 It is an alternative floating point format to IEEE 754 that promises a more efficient and balanced precision, especially useful for AI.
 Small posit numbers hare increased precision, while exact representation of big numbers are coarser.
 The [Posit Standard](https://posithub.org/docs/posit_standard-2.pdf) was released in 2022 and defines the storage format, operation behavior and required mathematical functions for Posits.
 It differs in some design choices from previous publications, and is only partially covered here, since not all decisions are equally applicable to the Arduino environment.

 Posits can be any size from 2 to 32 bits or even more.
-Very small sizes are useful to understand the concept : posit2 (2 bits) can express zero, one, minus one and infinity.
-A 3-bit posit will also be able to express +/- 2 and +/- 0.5 (if es=0).
-Posit4 (again with zeroed es parameter) adds positive and negative values 1/4, 3/4, 3/2 and 4, and so on.
-Adding one or more exponent bits extends the limits of expressiveness, to the detriment of precision : posit3,1 numbers express exactly 4 and 0.25 instead of 2 and 0.5.
-Similarly, posit4,1 can express 0, 1/16, 1/4, 1/2, 1, 2, 4, 16 and infinity (and negatives).
+Only 8-bit and 16-bit are considered in this library.

 Precision extension (for example from 8 to 16 bits) can be done simply by adding zeros at the end, expressing the very same numbers.
 Setting some bits in the extension selects intermediate additional numbers.
 Posit arithmetic implies that there is never underflow or overflow, only "rounding errors", hence in posit4,0 arithmetic, 4+4 is 4 and 0.5/4 is 0.25.